rauf-mifteev/MLND_Customer_Segments/README.md

 # Creating Customer Segments Project for Udacity Machine Learning Engineer Nanodegree

+## Project overview

+In this project I analyze data containing various costomers' annual spending amounts on different product categories to get insight into how to best structure distributors delivery service.
+For this I am using different **Machine Learning** concepts:

+* Feature scaling
+* Outlier detection
+* Dimensionality reduction using **Principle Component Analysis**
+* Unsupervised learning algorithms like **K-Means Clustering** and **Gaussian Mixture Model Clustering**
+* **Silhouette coefficient** for clustering

 ## Prerequisites

 The code is **Python** in a **Jupyter Notebook** and it uses: